coperius/fullJarDecompile/README.md

-# FullJavaDecompile
+# FullJarDecompiler

 ## Overview

-FullJavaDecompile is a plugin for IntelliJ IDEA that decompiles all Java classes of a jar file to Java source zip.
+FullJarDecompiler is a plugin for IntelliJ IDEA that decompiles all Java classes of a jar file to Java source zip.

 ## Features